SAP-samples/teched2025-AD166/exercises/ex2/README.md

 </mvc:View>
 ```

-You just added an *App* control which has a *pages* aggregation.
+> 💡 **Explanation**: You just added an *App* control which has a *pages* aggregation.
 We will make use of this aggregation to add multiple pages for routing later on in this application.

+**Step 2: Rename Main.view.xml**

+1. **Rename the view file**

-1. Before we adjust the `Main.view.xml`, let's rename it to `Sensors.view.xml` to be more meaningful.
+   Before we adjust the `Main.view.xml`, let's rename it to `Sensors.view.xml` to be more meaningful.

+2. **Add content to the view**

-2. Now we'll add some content to your newly adjusted UI5 view.
+   Now we'll add some content to your newly adjusted UI5 view.
 Let's start with an empty `sap.m.IconTabBar`.

 	***keepcool.sensormanager/webapp/view/Sensors.view.xml***